glouppe/proj0016-big-data-project/kickoff.md

     - Everyone must present at least once
 - Short report
     - 4 pages max
-    - To be submitted on the Friday before the review day
+    - To be submitted on the Thursday before the review day, on the submission platform.
+    - **Check deadlines for report submission**.

 The goal is to give you feedback on technical progress and project management.